MaterializeInc/materialize/doc/user/content/concepts/clusters.md

 Clusters provide two important properties:

   * [**Resource isolation**](/sql/create-cluster#resource-isolation).
 Workloads
-    on one cluster cannot interfere with workloads on another cluster.
+    running in one cluster cannot interfere with workloads running in another cluster.
 You can use multiple clusters to isolate your production workloads from your development workloads, for example.

   * [**Fault tolerance**](/sql/create-cluster#replication-factor).
 You can
     increase the replication factor of a cluster to increase the number of copies (i.e., _replicas_) of the cluster that Materialize provisions.
     Clusters with multiple replicas can tolerate failures of the underlying hardware that cause a replica to become unreachable.
-As long as one replica of the cluster remains available, the cluster can continue to maintain dataflows and serve queries.
+As long as one replica of the cluster remains available, the cluster can continue to ingest data, compute results, and serve queries.

 ## Related pages